safespring/web/content/en/demo.md

 Get a practical walkthrough of Safespring’s cloud platform and discuss how it can fit your organisation’s technical, compliance, and operational requirements.
 {{< /ingress >}}

 Safespring provides cloud infrastructure operated from Sweden and Norway, built for organisations that need control, transparency, and compliance within Europe.
-In the demo, one of our cloud experts will walk you through relevant services and help map them to your use case.
+When you contact us, one of our cloud experts can walk you through relevant services and help map them to your use case.

 ### What's included